Hoohm/dropSeqPipe/README.md

 using `$N` cores on the `$WORKING_DIR`.
 Alternatively, it can be run in cluster or cloud environments (see [the docs](http://snakemake.readthedocs.io/en/stable/executable.html) for details).

-If you not only want to fix the software stack but also the underlying OS, use
+If you not only want to fix the software stack but also the underlying OS (using Singularity), use

-    snakemake --use-conda --use-singularity
+    snakemake --use-singularity

 in combination with any of the modes above.